-Months after the discovery of its first victim, the COVID-19 pandemic is still raging on all around the world, wreaking havoc on stability and economy.
+After more than a year after the discovery of its first victim, the COVID-19 pandemic is still raging all around the world, wreaking havoc on stability and the economy.
 But countries are fighting back with travel restrictions, quarantine measures, and perhaps primarily, upping the testing capacities.

-If you’re in Madrid or are looking to travel to the country, we have given here all the important information you need to know.
+If you’re in Madrid or are looking to travel to the country, we have provided all the important information you need to know.

 Who needs to take the COVID-19 test?

-Starting November 23, all individuals travelling from high-risk countries are required to take the RT-PCR test 72 hours before landing in Spain and show the negative certificate on arrival.
-This dynamic list of countries currently includes:
+All individuals travelling from high-risk countries are required to take the RT-PCR test 72 hours before landing in Spain and show the negative certificate on arrival.
+You can find the dynamic list of countries here.

 A health check is mandatory for all passengers arriving at Madrid – Barajas Adolfo Suárez Airport, and if found symptomatic, they will have to take a second diagnostic test.